a-game/a-game.github.io/src/_blog/posts/mdblog.md

 ---
 title: How I made this non-blog
 author: Ahmad Game
-description: How to create a static website using Markdown and Webpack.
+description: How to create a static website using Markdown and webpack.
 createdDate: 2018-12-25
 ...

-## How I made this non-blog
+## How to create a static website using Markdown and webpack

 ### Let's start with Why
 A number of years ago I listened to a talk by [Scott Hanselman][1] where he spoke about the reason he started blogging.
 He said, and I paraphrase, _"It's a great way for me to remember stuff, because I can google my past thoughts."_

 That really stuck with me for some reason and I thought it was a very simple, unpretentious reason to start writing stuff on the internet.
 I never thought I would do the same thing myself because, well, I don't have that many thoughts to begin with.
 Certainly nothing worth googling.

 Recently however, it has been more common for me to have thoughts like _"Hmm, I think I've read something about that somewhere."_ or _"I think I've solved this exact problem before."_.
 Suddenly I realized that I might have the same problem Hanselman had.

 ### Then what?
 In order for me to start writing things down at all I had to make it super easy for myself.
-It had to be as easy as opening a text file and just writing things down
+It had to be as easy as opening a text file and just writing things down.

-I already use [Markdown.][2] for most of my notes which translates well into HTML so it seemed like a good choice.
+I already use [Markdown][2] for most of my notes which translates well into HTML so it seemed like a good choice.
 However I felt like most of the available static website builders like [Jekyll][4] and [Hexo][3] were a bit too much overhead.

-After a bit of googling I stumbled upon [this post by Omar Delarosa][5] which solves my exact problem using [Webpack][6].
-I already had a personal website built with Webpack so adding the rendering of Markdown looked to be the easiest way forward.
+After a bit of googling I stumbled upon [this post by Omar Delarosa][5] which solves my exact problem using [webpack][6].
+I already had a personal website built with webpack so adding the rendering of Markdown looked to be the easiest way forward.
 So without further due, here is...

-### How to make a website using Markdown and Webpack
+### How I made this non-blog

 So the basic problems we want to solve are:
-1. Take some `Markdown` and convert it into `HTML`.
+1. Take some Markdown and convert it into HTML.
 Which is exactly what [marked][7] does.

    _Note: I'm using [meta-marked][8] to do this because it allows you to add metadata, like title, author and description in the Markdown file as well as the actual content._

-2. Then we want to take that `HTML` code and put that into an `.html` file together with any `<style>`, `<link>`, `<script>` and metadata we want to include.
+2. Then we want to take that HTML code and put that into an `.html` file together with any `<style>`, `<link>`, `<script>` and metadata we want to include.
 Which is exactly what [html-webpack-plugin][9] does.

 So in order for us to be able to create a website with multiple different pages, there are two key features in `html-webpack-plugin` that we need: